JeelVekaria/Photograph-Database/README.md

-Database using MySQL holding information about photographs displayed onto 5 websites.

-First website shows the connection to the linux server being successful.
+# Photograph Database
+MySQL database storing details about photos featured on 5 websites:

+🌐 Website 1: Successfully connects to the Linux server.

-Second website shows table of the database sorted by Date Taken.
+📅 Website 2: Displays a table from the database sorted by Date Taken.

-Third website shows photograph taken only in Ontario.
+🍁 Website 3: Exhibits photos taken exclusively in Ontario.

-Fourth website allows the user to pick through the photographs based on their location and date taken.
+🗺️ Website 4: Allows users to filter photos by location and date.

-Fifth website chooses a random photograph to display to the user.
+🎲 Website 5: Randomly selects and showcases a photograph from the database to the user.